oibuuuhhh/Bruna-Ueyama/README.md

-Hey Im Bruna
+ ## Hey!
+Bruna here S2

-Begginer on IT
+- Beginner on IT
-Studing the basics of internet world
-Hope you can help me
+- Studying hltp